Varicocele Specialist in Salt Lake City, UT

 How is a varicocele diagnosed?

-If you have noticeable changes or pain in your scrotum, you shouldn’t delay getting an evaluation at the office of William Brant, MD, FACS, FECSM.
+If you have noticeable changes or pain in your scrotum, you shouldn’t delay getting an evaluation at the men’s health clinic of William Brant, MD, FACS, FECSM.

 You should also schedule a consultation if you and your partner are having difficulty achieving a pregnancy, and you have concerns about infertility.